Skip to content

 The moment you edit the Lovable source after that initial handoff, you're on your own.
 Your backend drifts.
 Your manually added auth, API routes, and server logic now need to be reconciled with upstream changes by hand.
 The gap between prototype and production grows with every commit.

 We watched teams spend more time managing this drift than they saved on the initial handoff.
 The ROI inverted after the first week.
 That's not a tool — that's a trap.
+We've written about this failure pattern in depth — see why engineering handoffs are broken for the full anatomy.

 Continuous Sync: A Different Mental Model